 Expiry date = 1st-Dec-2018; R1= 1st-Nov-2018; R2= 16th-Nov-2018 and R3= 25th-Nov-2018

-On the respective first, second and third reminder date, the email will be trigged to the user who has created the contract and also, to the users present in Officers-in-charge, CC list and Reviewer list.
+On the respective first, second and third reminder date, notification email will be sent with following recipients:

+TO List:

+Officer in Charge of this contract

+Users in the Group who have “Notification TO” access right

+CC List

+Emails configured in contract CC List

+Users in the group who have “Notification CC” access right

 User will be able to view the reminders status from the view contract screen as a quick snapshot.
 There will be 3 icons to indicate the stage of the reminder.
 If only one icon is highlighted then it indicates first reminder is sent, for 2 icons it indicates second reminder is sent and for 3rd icon it indicates all 3 reminders are sent.

 Note: - Reminder Format will be DD/MM/YYYY

-Reminder Calendar

-This feature will allow the users to view the contract’s expiry dates on the calendar.

 Email for Expiring Contracts

 Emails shall be sent to email address of the users indicated under the particular user group, along with the users present in Officers-in-charge, CC list and Reviewer list.
 Once the expiry dates for the contracts are near then the email will be trigged.